-Colombia.
-The working group released the first pilot data structure definition in February 2018 and undertook a pilot Sustainable Development Goal data exchange between countries and custodian agencies from March to September 2018.
-To facilitate the pilot data exchange, the United Nations Statistics Division also built a prototype data exchange web site, SDG Data Labs.

-20. In addition to monthly teleconferences, the group held its third meeting in October 2018, at which it reviewed the pilot data exchange and took note of lessons learned.
-In the first half of 2019, the working group plans to finalize and release the first official Sustainable Development Goal-data structure definition; develop a data structure definition maintenance schedule; set up a production data exchange; and release draft metadata structure definitions.
-In the second half of 2019, the group plans to develop guidelines on using and customizing the Sustainable Development Goal-data structure definition in the data exchange; build national capacity; pilot metadata exchange; and conduct outreach to countries and custodian agencies beyond the working group.
+- 19. The working group on statistical data and metadata exchange (SDMX) consists of 12 country members and 10 international agency members, and is chaired by Colombia.
+The working group released the first pilot Data Structure Definition (DSD) in February 2018 and undertook a pilot SDG data exchange between countries and custodian agencies from March to September 2018.
+To facilitate the pilot data exchange, the United Nations Statistics Division also built a prototype data exchange web site, SDG Data Labs. - 20.
+In addition to monthly teleconferences, the group held its third meeting in October 2018, which reviewed the pilot data exchange and took note of lessons learned.
+In the first half of 2019, the working group plans to finalize and release the 1st official SDG-DSD; develop a DSD maintenance schedule; set up a production data exchange; and release draft Metadata Structure Definitions.
+In the second half of 2019, the group plans to develop guidelines on using and customizing the SDG-DSD for national use and participating in the data exchange; build national capacity; pilot metadata exchange; and outreach to countries and custodian agencies beyond the Working Group.